 Franz Schwarzer Zither Factory, Washington, Missouri

-The Washington Historical Society museum is open every day from March 1 to mid-December, except Mondays and major holidays.
+The Washington Historical Society Museum is open Tuesday through Sunday from March 1 to mid-December, excluding major holidays.
 Admission is free.
 For more information on the museum, featured exhibits and publications, visit the Washington Historical Society's web site at www.washmohistorical.org.

 Do you have an article of interest pertaining to the zither?
 If so, contact us.